kyu1204/alfred-ollama/README.md

 ## Requirements

 [Ollama](https://ollama.ai) installed and running on your mac.
-At least one model need to be installed throw Ollama cli tools or with 'Manage Models' Command.
-You can find all available model [here](https://ollama.ai/library).
+At least one model need to be installed throw Ollama cli tools.

 required install model: `llama2`
 ```bash